trntv/apis-list/README.md

 - [Amazon MI API](https://github.com/apis-list/apis-list/blob/main/apis/amazon-mi-api/amazon-mi-api.md) - Amazon Machine Learning API simplifies the process of making predictions that require lots of expertise around model building, data cleansing and statistical analysis
 - [AudD](https://github.com/apis-list/apis-list/blob/main/apis/audd/audd.md) - AudD Music Recognition API Docs: how to identify songs in audio using our API
 - [Aylien Text Analysis](https://github.com/apis-list/apis-list/blob/main/apis/aylien-text-analysis/aylien-text-analysis.md) - Explore AYLIEN’s advanced NLP APIs
-- [Big ML](https://github.com/apis-list/apis-list/blob/main/apis/big-ml/big-ml.md) - This page helps you quickly create your first source, dataset, model, and prediction using the BigML API
+- [Big ML](https://github.com/apis-list/apis-list/blob/main/apis/big-ml/big-ml.md) - BigML removes the complexities of Machine Learning so you can focus on what matters most, enhancing and automating decision making
 - [Blogcast](https://github.com/apis-list/apis-list/blob/main/apis/blogcast/blogcast.md) - Generate audio versions of your articles
 - [Clarifai](https://github.com/apis-list/apis-list/blob/main/apis/clarifai/clarifai.md) - Whether you have one input or billions, you are only steps away from using AI to power your business applications
 - [Clearbit Logo](https://github.com/apis-list/apis-list/blob/main/apis/clearbit-logo/clearbit-logo.md) - If you’re only interested in a Company’s logo, and don’t need any other data about the company, you can use our Logo API